 PLAN TO PARTICIPATE:

-10-12 October 2018: The 8th International Conservation Conference — “Problems Connected with Keeping and Conservation of Collections in Museums” — National Museum of Agriculture and Food Industry in Szreniawa in Poland (8thInternationalConf-LetterofInvitation).
+10-12 October 2018: The 8th International Conservation Conference — “Problems Connected with Keeping and Conservation of Collections in Museums” — National Museum of Agriculture and Food Industry in Szreniawa in Poland (Final Program) (8thInternationalConf-LetterofInvitation).
 The conference is co-organized by the National Institute for Museums and Public Collections (registration form ANG).
 Translation services to-from English language provided for non-Polish speakers.

 25-30 November 2018: AIMA board member representing India, Surajit Sarkar, will host the annual AIMA board meeting and professional networking with agricultural museums in India.
 The meeting will be hosted by INTACH (Indian National Trust for Art and Cultural Heritage – a pan-Indian trust), with Sarkar’s Centre for Community Knowledge at Ambedkar University Delhi as co-host.
 Focus: The policy context (food security); as well as perceptions of tradition/modernity (a special initiative of the International Council of Museums).